-The Kimbell Art Museum, designed by Louis I. Kahn in 1972, is widely regarded as one of the outstanding architectural achievements of the modern era.
-Kahn created a building in which “light is the theme,” is fully realized at the Kimbell’s.
+The Kimbell Art Museum, designed by Louis I. Kahn in 1972, is widely regarded as one of the modern era’s outstanding architectural achievements.
+Kahn’s innovative design philosophy, which aimed to create buildings in which “light is the theme,” is fully realized at the Kimbell’s.
 The Museum features narrow plexiglass skylights along the top of cycloid barrel vaults, which allow natural light to filter in and illuminate the space.
-To diffuse this light, wing-shaped pierced-aluminum reflectors that hang below, giving a silvery gleam to the smooth concrete of the vault surfaces and providing a perfect, subtly fluctuating illumination for the works of art.
+To diffuse this light, wing-shaped pierced-aluminum reflectors that hang below, giving a silvery gleam to the vault surfaces’ smooth concrete and providing a perfect, subtly fluctuating illumination for the works of art.

 Kimbell Art Museum Technical Information